apptainer/singularity-admindocs/admin_quickstart.rst

 The config file ... bla, blab...

-The config file must be owned by root, becouse...
+The config file must be owned by root, because...

-For full infoation on the config file, check out this `config tutarial <http://localhost:8080>`_.
+For full infoation on the config file, check out this :ref:`config tutarial <singularity-config-file>`.

 Configuration (``localstatedir``)
 ---------------------------------